 Cerebellum damage is rare, but its effects can be quite serious.
-To help you deal with these types of TBIs, we’ve put together this guide to cerebellar injuries.
+To help you deal with this type of brain damage, we’ve put together this guide to cerebellar injuries.

 We’ll cover everything from the causes of cerebellum brain damage to effective treatment methods.